FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 }
 ```

 The `switchMap` operator takes the first value in the stream `first` and calls the `anyLongRunningOp` with it. _Right after_ it did this it receives the second emit with the value `second`.
 Now it forgets about the response of the first request.
 It is not waiting for it.
-Like the HTTP request which could be done here is out and comes back any when but the `switchMap` operator does not care about the first one.
 It calls the `anyLongRunningOp` with the `second` parameter and waits for _that one_'s answer.
 And so with multiple ones, it is only interested in the response of the _last_ one it fired.
 Everything before got ignored.

 ![SwitchMap operator](https://cdn.offering.solutions/img/articles/2021-03-07/switchmap.gif)